Explore our coastal paradise and leave feeling restored, invigorated & relaxed.

 This is one of the loveliest beaches in the Coastal Bay of Plenty.
 Enjoy your dip and remember to cover up with sunscreen!

-Relax, refresh and revive amongst the fabulous 5.5 acres of pōhutukawa trees and picturesque setting at the Waihī Beach TOP 10 Holiday Resort.
+Relax, refresh and revive amongst the fabulous 5.5 acres of pōhutukawa trees and picturesque setting at the Tasman Holiday Parks - Waihī Beach.

 Soak in the geothermal Sapphire Springs

 There’s nothing more relaxing than soaking in a thermal hot pool!
-Sapphire Springs has the largest geothermal pool in the region, and two hot tubs.
+Sapphire Springs feature three warm outdoor swimming pools and two hot tubs, set amidst a beautiful natural bush landscape.
 The pools are fed from a natural warm water spring and are between 30°C and 38°C – the perfect way to end the day.